bradshawsguide/website/src/content/stations/194-winchester/station.md

 notes:
 - A telegraph station.
 ----
-desc: Old capital of the British *Belgoe*, county town of *Hampshire*, a bishop's see, and parliamentary borough; stands among round chalk hills, sloping down to the Itchen, on the South Western Railway, 63½ miles from London.
+desc: Old capital of the British *Belgoe*, county town of *Hampshire*, a bishop's see, and parliamentary borough; stands among round chalk hills, sloping down to the Itchen.
 ----
 text: This old capital of the British *Belgoe*, county town of *Hampshire*, a bishop's see, and parliamentary borough (two members); stands among round chalk hills, sloping down to the Itchen, on the South Western Railway, 63½ miles from London, and 12¼ from Southampton.
 The ancient Britons styled it *Gwent*, a white; which the Romans, who made it one of their head quarters, altered to *Venta Belgarium*, and the West Saxons, after them, to *Wintancestre*.
 Many of the later Saxon kings and their successors down to Henry VIII, occasionally made Winchester a place of residence.
 The *Winchester* bushel, the standard of dry-measure, and Henry I.'s standard yard, are to be seen at the Town Hall in High-street, a modem building.